 Doctor of Nursing Practice

 The Doctor of Nursing Practice (DNP) represents the highest degree in nursing practice.
 Graduates receive additional preparation to expand practice in breadth and depth as well as coursework and mentorship to facilitate leadership and practice-related scholarship in their professional career.
-Implemented at OHSU in 2007, the DNP program builds on the advanced nursing practice masters programs and prepares leaders in a culture of innovation and inquiry
+Implemented at OHSU in 2007, the DNP program prepares leaders in a culture of innovation and inquiry.